-Preheat the oven to 400°F (204°C).
+- Preheat the oven to 400°F (204°C).

-Scatter the butter on top of the fish.
+- Scatter the butter on top of the fish.
 Season well with salt and pepper.

-Roast until the fish is cooked through and a knife inserted into the thickest part of the fillet reveals completely opaque flesh, about 10 minutes.
+- Roast until the fish is cooked through and a knife inserted into the thickest part of the fillet reveals completely opaque flesh, about 10 minutes.

-Serve each piece of fish with a little drizzle of the butter from the roasting pan.
+- Serve each piece of fish with a little drizzle of the butter from the roasting pan.

 Recipe Testers’ Reviews

-The fish didn’t need anything other than salt, pepper and butter, but I could see adding thinly sliced lemon and maybe some fresh herbs to the fish if you were feeling fancy.
-I added peas with a touch of finely chopped mint which was tasty as well.
+The fish didn’t need anything besides salt, pepper and butter, but I could see adding thinly sliced lemon and maybe some fresh herbs to the fish if you were feeling fancy.
+I added peas with fresh mint, which was tasty as well.

 I was blown away by how easy it was to make an elegant and different dinner.
-I cook almost every night, but I tend to rely, as most of us do, on old standbys for weeknight dinners.
-To be honest, I’ve made a fish dish similar to this one before and I have always been pleased with the results.
+I cook almost every night, but like most of us, I rely on old standbys for weeknight dinners.
+Honestly, I’ve made a fish dish similar to this one before and have always been pleased with the results.

-The fish was tender and buttery, without being over-the-top decadent.
-I served the butter baked fish with squash that was nicely caramelized and delightfully herby.
+The fish was tender and buttery without being over-the-top decadent.
+I served this with squash that was nicely caramelized and delightfully herby.